 Section A. Eligibility

-Membership in the Chapter is open to those who have interests or responsibilities in talent development and workplace learning and performance; are interested in advancing the objectives of the Chapter and the National Society; and subscribe to and are qualified under these bylaws.
+Membership in the Chapter is open to those who have interests or responsibilities in talent development and workplace learning and performance; are interested in advancing the objectives of the Chapter and the International Association; and subscribe to and are qualified under these bylaws.
 A Chapter member in good standing is one who meets the requirements for membership, and whose dues are paid for the membership year.

 Section B. Dues